Unassisted triple play: Background

-Most unassisted triple plays in MLB have taken this form: an infielder catches a line drive (one out), steps on a base to double off a runner (two outs), and then tags another runner on the runner's way to the next base (three outs).
-In general, the "next base" is usually the same base that the infielder stepped on to record the second out, and the last runner is tagged before he can return to the previous base.
-Infrequently, the order of the last two putouts is reversed.

-It is nearly impossible for an unassisted triple play to occur unless the fielder is positioned between the two runners.
-For this reason, all but two of these plays have been accomplished by middle infielders (second basemen and shortstops).
-The other two were completed by first basemen, who were able to reach second base before the returning baserunner.
+Most unassisted triple plays in MLB have taken this form: an infielder catches a line drive (one out), steps on second base to double off a runner (two outs), and then tags another runner coming from first on the runner's way to second base (three outs).
+As it is easiest for this type of play to occur when the fielder is positioned between the two runners, all such plays have been accomplished by middle infielders (second basemen and shortstops).

+Three other unassisted triple plays involved a reversal of the last two putouts, with an infielder tagging the runner coming from first before touching second base.
+Two of the three plays were performed by first basemen, who tagged out the returning runner while on the baseman’s way to second base.
 For example, after collecting the first two outs, Tigers' first baseman Johnny Neun ignored his shortstop's shouts to throw the ball, and instead ran to second base to get the final out himself.

-The only unassisted triple play that did not take one of these forms occurred in the 19th century, under rules that are no longer in effect (see below).
+The only known unassisted triple play that did not take one of these two forms occurred in the 19th century, under rules that are no longer in effect (see below).

 It is plausible that a third baseman could complete an unassisted triple play with runners at second and third or with bases loaded, but this has never happened in MLB.
-Players in other positions (pitcher, catcher, outfielders) completing an unassisted triple play would require unusual confusion or mistakes by the baserunners, or an atypical defensive alignment (for example, repositioning an outfielder as a fifth infielder).
+All modern unassisted triple plays occurred with runners only on first and second, and only two of those plays - Velarde’s and Bruntlett’s - were accomplished with more than the two requisite runners having reached base in the inning.
+In the modern era, players in other positions (pitcher, catcher, outfielders) completing an unassisted triple play would require unusual confusion or mistakes by the baserunners, or an atypical defensive alignment (for example, repositioning an outfielder as a fifth infielder).

 The unassisted triple play, the perfect game, hitting four home runs in one game and five extra-base hits in a game are thus comparable in terms of rarity, but the perfect game and the home run and extra-base hit records require an extraordinary effort along with a fair amount of luck.
-By contrast, the unassisted triple play is essentially always a matter of luck: a combination of the right circumstances with the relatively simple effort of catching the ball and running in the right direction with it.
+By contrast, the unassisted triple play is essentially always a matter of luck: a combination of the right circumstances with the relatively simple effort of catching the ball and running in the proper direction with it.
 Troy Tulowitzki said of his feat, "It fell right in my lap", and as WGN-TV sports anchor Dan Roan commented, "That's the way these plays always happen."